Wedding season is here and even though we got married last year I still love reading all about weddings and the latest trends.

 - Don’t be afraid to ask for discounts or offers.
 Most companies will have an offer running throughout the year however if not why not ask your venue for example if they have any offers on your package or maybe a free upgrade to your room on your wedding night.

 - Consider DIY or 2nd hand for bits of your wedding, there’s no shame in that!
 Our centerpieces were a mixture of EBay glasses, Ikea candles and Dunelm mirror plates however to decorate all our tables came in less than £30.
 Our cake was made by my mother in law which saved us at least £500 and I hand-made all our wedding invites, again saving us lots of money.
+Look around too for some great save the date cards, you may even pick up some good offers along the way.

 - If you have monthly cash to pay for the wedding but are struggling to pay for the large deposits up front maybe consider a wedding loan to pay for these however make sure you set up the direct debit to pay this monthly and take it for the shortest term and interest possible.
 This will allow you to pay the venue deposits etc. without as much stress knowing that the monthly payments are allowing paying off the wedding.
 In most cases as you have to book in advance you will probably have finished your loan payments before your big day so can go into married life without that debt!